There’s a new way to explore our image collections – Sketchbooks and albums.

 Album of photographs of world tour taken by Miss Dorothy (Dot) Fryer

-This carefully labelled and decorated album recounts the Myer buying trip of Dorothy (Dot) Fryer, in 1938.
+This carefully labelled and decorated album recounts the Coles buying trip of Dorothy (Dot) Fryer, in 1938.
 The deckled edges of the photographs, white pencil on black background and a carefully selected layout suggest great care and the taking of the photographs with a view to their inclusion in such an album.

 Enid O’Connor’s World War II album